ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

     dsn
       The data set name of the JCL data set to override the template.

+      The data set name can also be set to a member of an existing PDS/E

       | **required**: False
       | **type**: str